DAB+ and DAB – the differences, and its use in the UK

 - Want a less technical answer?
 Try What is DAB+ - also here on media.info

-In the comments of a story on my old blog in 2010 about Hong Kong’s DAB ambitions, Scott posts:
+In the comments of a story on an old blog of mine, Scott posts:

 James, I have learnt that in the UK, they are evolving into DAB+ from DAB while most of European countries are using DAB+.
 What are the major differences?
 Thanks!